Top 10 Payroll Challenges HR Teams Face & How To Fix

 4. How does payroll software reduce payroll errors?

-Payroll software minimizes errors by automating salary calculations, deductions, and statutory contributions.
+Payroll software minimises errors by automating salary calculations, deductions, and statutory contributions.
 Since the system follows predefined rules, it eliminates common human mistakes that occur in manual payroll processing.

 5. Is payroll software expensive for small businesses?